 Alternative Comedy Spaces

 Some of the City’s best comedy shows take place at bars and performance spaces that are not exclusively comedy clubs.
 They’re usually pretty cheap, and often attract talent whose drawing power far exceeds the capacity of these cozy rooms.
 The Knitting Factory’s Sunday show, for example, regularly draws talent you've seen on television.

 Union Hall is a bar that leads a double life: upstairs, a large, lively bar holds two full bocce courts and lots of booth seating; downstairs, a live venue hosts comedy, live music and dance parties every night of the week.

-Part of the rapidly developing Gowanus nightlife renaissance, Littlefield is a 6,200 square-foot renovated warehouse-turned-music, art, comedy and film venue, spruced up with environmentally sustainable touches like sound walls formed from rubber tires and a bar made of salvaged bowling alley lanes—as well as an inviting interior courtyard landscaped with reclaimed materials.
+Part of the rapidly developing Gowanus nightlife renaissance, Littlefield is a renovated printing plant-turned-music, art, comedy and film venue, spruced up with environmentally sustainable touches like sound walls formed from rubber tires and a bar made of salvaged bowling alley lanes—as well as an inviting interior courtyard landscaped with reclaimed materials.